-The H2 Mach IV 750 triple made its debut setting new standards for road bike performance having the fastest acceleration of any motorcycle available.
+The H2 Mach IV 750 triple made its debut in 1971 setting new standards for road bike performance.

 It was infamously nicknamed the "Widow Maker" or "flying coffin"